What This Article Covers

 You are proposing that there is a single way to determine whether DDMRP is an improvement over MRP.
 And that the way is a mathematical proof.
 I can provide several reasons why that is not true.
 (I am not trying to pivot away from your primary question as I have researched this topic and I will refer you to a study that does what you describe.)

-- Example 2: Inventory Optimization and Multiechelon (MEIO) is more mathematically sophisticated than MRP.
-In fact there is nothing in MRP beyond arithetic (the procedure itself, not the parameters).
-MEIO can build inventory to match a service level (the inventory optimization mathematics) and it is aware of the stocking position of locations around it (the multiechelon mathematics).
+- Example 2: Inventory Optimization and Multi-echelon (MEIO) is more mathematically sophisticated than MRP.
+In fact, there is nothing in MRP beyond arithmetic (the procedure itself, not the parameters).
+MEIO can build inventory to match a service level (the inventory optimization mathematics), and it is aware of the stocking position of locations around it (the multi-echelon mathematics).
 Therefore MEIO is better right?
-Well it depends.
+Well, it depends.
 MEIO is too complicated for the level of investment that most companies are prepared to make into their supply planning systems.

 Is the Criticism of DDMRP Being Repackaged JIT and Lean Relevant to its Probably Improvement Over MRP?

 The majority of companies I have consulted with are forecasting items and putting effort into improving the forecast for items with no discernable pattern. (that is they are assigned to a Level forecast by a best-fit algorithm).
-Turning off forecasting for products that cannot be effectively forcasted is an important strategy in both improving stocking positions, but also in allocating the scare time available in over burdened forecasting departments.
+Turning off forecasting for products that cannot be forecasted efficiently is an important strategy in both improving stocking positions, but also in allocating the scare time available in overburdened forecasting departments.

 I come from a background of advanced planning.
-I was very excited in my mid to late 20s in working in advanced planning, and I drank some (although not all) of the Kool Aid served by my employer, i2 Technologies.
-However I observed from working on projects that the optimization projects I worked on did not match the sales that we presented to customers.
-The media gave i2 Technologies the typical unquestioning coverage and for several years everyon wanted to “do optimization.”
-How i2 Technologies was able to “corner the market” on optimization is another story, because optimization had been kicking around in academics for years and no one “owned” anything all that proprietary when it came to optimiztion.
+I was very excited in my mid to late 20s in working in advanced planning, and I drank some (although not all) of the Kool-Aid served by my employer, i2 Technologies.
+However, I observed from working on projects that the optimization projects I worked on did not match the sales that we presented to customers.
+The media gave i2 Technologies the typical unquestioning coverage, and for several years everyone wanted to “do optimization.”
+How i2 Technologies was able to “corner the market” on optimization is another story, because optimization had been kicking around in academics for years and no one “owned” anything all that proprietary when it came to optimization.

-Yet, with my background I am one of the only, and probably most well-published critics of how badly cost optimization failed to add value to companies.
+With my background, I am one of the only, and probably most well-published critics of how badly cost optimization failed to add value to companies.